 RUN FLAT TYRES

-Punctures often happen at the most unexpected times, and in the most awkward places, but with Run Flat tyres, you can get home safely, with no need to get out of the car on the hard shoulder, at risk to yourself.
+Punctures often happen at the most unexpected times, and in the most awkward places.
+However, with Run Flat tyres you can get home safely, with no need to get out of the car on the hard shoulder and put yourself at risk.

 What are Run-Flat Tyres?

-Run Flat tyres are those which continue functioning if there is a rapid, sudden loss of pressure in the wheel.
-They carry the weight of the wheel, through the high strength of the sidewall.
+Run Flat tyres continue functioning if there is a rapid, sudden loss of pressure in the wheel.
+They do this by carrying the weight of the wheel, through the high strength of the sidewall.
 With the specially-designed bead, the tyre does not detach from the rim.
 The bead filler is made of a special type of rubber which resists increasing heat.

-If a puncture occurs, the reinforced sidewall of the Run Flat tyres allows you to drive up to 80 km, at a maximum speed of 80 Km/hr.
+If your tyre gets punctured, the reinforced sidewall of the Run Flat tyres allows you to drive up to 80 km, at a maximum speed of 80 Km/hr.